 - production enterprises;

 - wholesale companies;

 - chain retailers;

-- online retailers;
+- online retailers:

 - service firms;

 - other service organizations.

-Students' internships in organizations should be held at a subdivision, which bears a respective specialization aligned with that of the learner's studies, or in another subdivision engaged in respective functions.
+Students' internships in an organization should be held at its subdivision, which bears a respective specialization aligned with that of the learner's studies, or in another subdivision engaged in similar functions.